 Ideally, an ergonomic office chair is designed so you can adjust not only the height of the chair, but also the tilt of the seat, position and height of the backrest, and be able to slide the seat back and forward.
 The more adjustability the chair offers, it’s more likely you will be able to stay in that neutral position that doesn’t put a strain on your body and doesn’t cause discomfort in your back, neck and legs.

 Office chairs are one of the focal points in any office, and many people care more about the looks than about how it influences the health of the person who uses it.
 However, the ergonomic design should be a priority when looking for a chair for your office.
 Here are few things to consider to make sure you have picked a good, supportive office chair:

 A good office chair has to have support for the lower back.
-Some of the better models even have an adjustable lumbar support allowing the user to fit the chair to their lower back.
+Some of the better models even have adjustable lumbar support allowing the user to fit the chair to their lower back like using mid-back mesh.
 This prevents back strain that can worsen and become sciatica – a potentially debilitating condition.

 The fabric should be breathable to keep the chair from becoming hot and uncomfortable after hours of sitting in it.
 In addition, it should have enough cushion to support the person sitting in it without feeling the base of the chair through the cushion.